Artix Installation

 export LC_COLLATE="C"

-Name the computer.
-Replace "name" with what you want to name it:
+Name the computer, replace NAME with what you want to name it:

-Open /etc/hosts with nvim:
+Open /etc/hosts with vim:

-nvim /etc/hosts
+vim /etc/hosts

 127.0.0.1 localhost